KeeferW/Speed-Analyzer/README.md

 - Upon completion or quit, a prompt will ask if you want to export data and save the graph.
 Choose "Yes" to export speed data to a CSV file and save the graph as a png image.
 - If a file with the same name already exists, a prompt will appear asking to overwrite the existing file with the current data.
 ## Bugs and Unintended Interactions
 - When the program is first opened it will open an empty terminal and may take up to 30 seconds to run while in a network drive.
 This is due to how PyInstaller packs python libraries, and can be optimized further if needed.
-A temporary fix would be to copy the program and its build and _internal folders into a local drive, this will make it start significantly faster.
+A temporary fix would be to copy the program and its build and _internal folders into a local drive, this will make it run significantly faster.

 - If the user clicks out of the ROI selection window then brings it back to focus, an ROI selection cannot be made.
-A failsafe exists by pressing 'c' and the ROI selection window will be forcibly terminated and ends the script.
+Due to this, a failsafe exists by pressing 'c' and the ROI selection window will be forcibly terminated and ends the script.

 - The user cannot q to quit or space to pause/resume if the graph window is in focus.
 The user must first click into either the results or video window to quit or pause/resume.

-- If multiple instances of the program is opened, it will never start up, but the terminal windows will still be visible.
+- If multiple instances of the program are opened, all instances will eventually crash.